echo-hydro/FutureSnowmelt/README.md

 # FutureSnowmelt
 This repository includes two folders.
-"Maps" folder is the 25-year return level extreme maps of 4-km gridded snow water equivalent (SWE) and 7-day snowmelt and runoff potential (RP) and over North America.
+"Maps" folder is the 25-year return level extreme maps of snow water equivalent (SWE) and 7-day snowmelt and runoff potential (RP) and over North America.
 The other one, "R_code", is R code scripts used in the analysis presented in this paper.

 The maps are developed by using 25-km gridded historical and future simulation data sets from the North American Coordinated Regional Climate Downscaling Experiment (NA-CORDEX) under the Representative Concentration Pathway 8.5.
 For full details, please see Cho et al. (2021) in Geophysical Research Letters.